achillegley/klaytnHackatonProjectNftTIcket/README.md

-# CREATE TICKETS AS  FOR YOUR EVENT
+# CREATE TICKETS AS NFT  FOR YOUR EVENT

 This project is willing to help event organizers to create uniqueness NFT ticket for their Event with trustable checkng process.
 This help avoid fraud and assure confidentiality of attendees.
-This project severs as my final project for alchmeny certification.

 ## The worflow
     #Event Creation